cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 ## MeshBuffer Guidelines

-Please be reminded that it is required for vertex data to be transferred in the same MeshBuffer for batching to be successful.
+MeshBuffer is an internal data type used to store vertex and index data in 2D renderable components.
+Please be reminded that it is required for vertex data to be transferred in the same MeshBuffer for being batched successfully.
 The following scenarios will result in switching between MeshBuffers:

 ### Before v3.4.1